AEW Anniversary Show: 2025

 The 6th Dynamite Anniversary Show was a professional wrestling television special produced by All Elite Wrestling (AEW).
 It took place on October 1, 2025, at Hard Rock Live in Hollywood, Florida.
 The event commemorated the 6th anniversary of the debut episode on October 2, 2019.
 The episode was simulcast on TBS and HBO Max with a special runtime of 2.5 hours.
-The event was notable for the brief return of Andrade El Idolo and debut of El Clon.
+The event was notable for the brief return of Andrade El Ídolo and debut of El Clon.